Feeling short of time or finding it difficult to concentrate? You can listen to this post. Listen time 6:04

 Before we know it, our children will be autonomous adults no longer under our control.
 They will decide for themselves with whom to engage or not.
 Will they experience us as having been their champions, mentors, and best advocates as well as their beloved parents?
 Their decision will be partially based on how well they feel we met their needs and that they felt safe, seen, validated, and supported, and loved in ways that touched their hearts’ core.

-When we are able to create that connection, they will have experienced belonging in a way that they felt in their hearts, minds, and spirits.
+When we can create that connection, they will have experienced belonging in a way they felt deeply in their hearts, minds, and spirits.

 Sometimes our emotions run so deep that the only way we can begin to express them is through poetry.
 This poem is dedicated to all those who mother…